LewisJEllis/node-error-talk/presentation.md

 ---

 ## The game plan
-1. Always know when errors happen: don't ignore!
-2. Handle what you can, avoid what you can't
+0. Follow the guiding principles
-3. Know and use different mechanisms for effective handling
+1. Know and use different mechanisms for effective handling
-4. Have a global catch-all for the errors you couldn't handle
+2. Have a global catch-all for the errors you couldn't handle
-5. Use a process manager so shutting down is no big deal
+3. Use a process manager so shutting down is no big deal
-6. Accept when it's time to pack up shop, clean up, shut down
+4. Accept when it's time to pack up shop, clean up, shut down

-^ In accordance with our three core guidelines...
+^ In accordance with our three guiding principles...
+^  - Always know when errors happen: don't ignore!
+^  - Handle what you can, avoid what you can't
+^  - Don't keep running in an unknown state

 ---

-# 3. Know and use different mechanisms for effective handling
+# 1. Know and use different mechanisms for effective handling

 ---